yaoyuyang/yaoyuyang.github.io/_posts/2019-11-09-database-concurrency-edge-genome-django.markdown

 {% highlight python %}
 Genome.objects.select_for_update().filter(pk=find_root_genome(genome).id)
 {% endhighlight %}
 will actually not lock the root genome since the queryset is not actually evaluated.
-Then we went on and updated the code in this [Pull Request](https://github.com/ginkgobioworks/edge/pull/35) where we basically did:
+Then we went on and updated the code in this [Pull Request](https://github.com/ginkgobioworks/edge/pull/35).
+Lock only happens when queryset is evaluated, therefore need to do at least `genomes[0]`.
 {% highlight python %}
-# Lock only happens when queryset is evaluated, therefore need to do at least genomes[0]
 genomes = Genome.objects.select_for_update().filter(pk=find_root_genome(genome).id)
 genome = genomes[0]
 {% endhighlight %}